-The New Taylor American Dream Guitars Are Here!
+New Taylor American Dream Guitars Back In Stock!

 The Taylor American Dream series of guitars are named for the small guitar workshop where Bob Taylor and Kurt Listug first met in the early 1970s and where the company that grew into Taylor Guitars got its start.
 The idea behind the new line is to create affordable, all-solid wood guitars that are built in the US.
 But rather than returning to the past for the guitar’s design, Bob Taylor and master guitar designer Andy Powers opted to base the series on their newest body shape, the round shouldered Grand Pacific dreadnought.